xuanzhang2021/lonosphere-mapping-based-GNSS-ground-station/README.md

 Long convergence times frustrate real-time use cases like turn-by-turn navigation.
 Computational demands for processing precise data strain smartphone batteries.
 PPP also requires uninterrupted internet access, which is unreliable in remote or congested areas.

 ### PPP-RTK

+PPP-RTK combines elements of both PPP and RTK, using precise satellite orbit and clock data along with local corrections to achieve high accuracy with faster convergence times.

 Pros:
 PPP-RTK merges PPP’s global corrections with RTK’s rapid convergence.
 By integrating network-derived atmospheric models, it achieves centimeter accuracy within minutes, even without nearby base stations.
 This hybrid approach is scalable, relying on regional or global correction services (e.g., commercial networks like Trimble RTX).